Courses and Faculty | Department of Film Production

 Producing Course

-Shozo Ichiyama, Visiting Professor
+Shozo Ichiyama, Professor

 Cinematography Course